thinlizzy/die-tk/README.md

 # TODO
 - add a build system, like bazel
-- test more and more
+- test X11 more and more
-- add missing functions on Linux/XLib port, like clipboard
-- currently the Canvas implementations are behaving differently in Winapi and XLib.
+- currently some of the Canvas functions are behaving differently in Winapi and XLib.
 They need to be normalized
 - add more example apps, by moving code from die-tk-test2 to them
-- add bindings